11 May 2018 Travel

 Illustrated with some of the most breathtaking photographs, and heartfelt first-hand accounts, this hardback will most certainly hold an important place on your bookshelf and help you prepare for any of your campervan trips in style.
 If you're lacking inspiration, or want to know more about "less travelled by" roads, this is the one!

 Epic drives of the world features 50 of the best road trips imaginable on the planet, from old classics to more adventurous ones, making it ideal for anyone ready to hit the road!
-All the practical information you'll need is included, making it the best companion to plan the road trip of a lifetime.
+All the practical information you'll need is included, making it the best companion to planning the road trip of a lifetime.

 You can find it here.